Convex-Dev/design/papers/convex-whitepaper.md

 We believe this is optimal for any decentralised network that maintains consensus over a global state.
 Note that Lower latency can be achieved by communicating to all peers simultaneously, but at the cost of significantly higher bandwidth.

-#### A note on "front-running"
+#### A note on Front Running

 Front running is difficult for an adversary to perform against the Convex consensus algorithm.
 While theoretically possible, it would require a sophisticated and well-resourced attacker.

 The main reason for this is that Transactions are not visible to any untrusted participants in the Network until *after* a new Block has been proposed by a Peer and propagated as part of a Belief, by which point it is already well on its way to being included in consensus.

-A user concerned about front-running attacks should submit vulnerable transactions exclusively via a well connected, well-staked Peer (trusted not to be malicious, i.e. this Peer must itself not be participating in a front-running attack).
+A user concerned about front-running attacks should submit vulnerable transactions exclusively via a well connected, well-staked Peer that is trusted not to be malicious, i.e. this Peer must not itself be helping to facilitate a front-running attack.

-In this scenario front running attack would need to:
+In this scenario a front running attack would need to:

 * Listen to vulnerable transactions broadcast on the Network
-* Quickly generate a new Block with the transaction(s) used to execute the front-running attack
+* Quickly generate a new Block with the Transaction(s) needed to execute the front-running attack
 * Have sufficient influence over consensus formation to ensure that the new Block is somehow re-ordered *before* the original Block (that is already approaching consensus)

-Practically, this attack would require the attacker to have more resources (Stake and network connectivity) than the original Good Peer *and all the Good Peers it is connected to*, since the original Block would already be ahead by at least one round of propagation.
+Practically, this attack would require the attacker to have more resources (Stake and network connectivity) than the original Good Peer *and all the Good Peers it is connected to*, since the original Block would already be ahead by at least one round of propagation by the time the attacker can observe it.
 Furthermore, the attack would be publicly visible and traceable to the Peer(s) that launched it: so even if successful the attacker would be vulnerable to blacklisting and/or real world legal repercussions.

 Assuming Good Peers are well-staked, and connect preferentially to other well-staked, trusted Peers with a known legal identity (which would be good practice, and should be configured as default behaviour), we believe such front running attacks will be highly difficult to execute and generally impractical from an economic perspective.